donsevereijns/Midi/README.md

 <h1>RPI as sound module</h1>
 This first step is to add a Raspberry PI as synthesizer between my midi keyboard and usb speakers, to make it sound like a piano, without extra digital step such as a DAW or analog step such as a soundcard or audio interface in between.
 <h2>Raspberry PI microSD and OS</h2>
 First I run a simple PoC to check if the latency of response to pressing keys on the midi keyboard can be managed via realtime scheduling.
 If this appears too slow I will need to install a linux low-latency kernel, and perform associated remediations.
-But since I plan to use digital audio out, I am hopeful that a simplified install be sufficient.
+As I plan to use digital audio out, the USB interface will add latency, so this will be important.
 <ul>
 <li>Image de microSD card, using Raspberry PI Imager and the Raspberry PI OS Lite image, bootable and SSH enabled.</li>
 <li>Add <code>rpi/wpa_supplicant.config</code> to the boot partition.</li>